 There are three designated disabled parking spaces in our carpark at the rear of the building.

 All public access areas of the arts centre are located on the ground floor with level access.

 All our public toilets are located on the ground floor.
-There is an accessible toilet at the end of the corridor near the Studio.
+There is an accessible toilet at the bottom of the stairs opposite the Crane Room.

 Our main auditorium is accessible by wheelchair.
 Where an event uses raked seating, spaces for wheelchair users and those with visual or mobility impairments will be allocated in the front row.
 Please contact the box office directly to book your seats.